 If your business plans on expanding in other Asian-Pacific regions in the near future or create stronger business partnerships with other Asian companies, opening your business in Singapore first can give you a great head start.
 Singapore has lots of great business-positive laws and infrastructures that can help grow and mature your business so that it can develop a brand that customers, businesses, and investors can trust.

 Another reason why Singapore is great for businesses is that its corporate tax incentives are capped at 17%.
 Because of this tax incentive, many foreign entrepreneurs and businesses open their doors in Singapore to take full advantage of that.
-It comes as no surprise that Singapore consistently ranks high as
+It comes as no surprise that Singapore consistently ranks high as one of the most business-friendly nations globally.

 Having all the papers, funding, and structure are all necessary when starting a business — but you are going to need more than that as a foreigner if you want to open up a shop here in Singapore.